andressaabreuzup/crystal-typescript-api-stack/docs/about.md

-Work with a Serverless stack, contract first and with Lambdas in TypeScript.
+Work with a Serverless Stack, contract first, and with Lambdas in **TypeScript**.

 Eliminate the complexity of generating the infrastructure needed to expose an API and just focus on coding the Lambdas that run the business rules